MUnique/OpenMU/docs/Readme.md

 ﻿# Documentation

-This project should contain all the (technical) documentation of the OpenMU project, including packet descriptions, game mechanics and software architecture.
+This directory should contain all the (technical) documentation of the OpenMU project, including [packets descriptions](Packets/Readme.md), game mechanics and software architecture.

-### C# Project?
-As you might noticed, it's created as C#-project, but doesn't contain any code.
-It's a workaround to have it available in Visual Studio as separate project.
-Additionally we can later add msbuild tasks to export this documentation in other formats.

 ### Why not using the wiki?
 We think that a lot of the documentation (especially packet descriptions) is based on the actual code.
 This documentation is not added to the wiki, because we can't create a branches of a wiki.
 In case we want to support other versions of the game, we branch this files together with the code so everything fits together.
-We also think that all the (technical) documentation should be available within the code (and IDE), so there is no point in using the wiki.
+We also think that all the (technical) documentation should be available within the code, so there is no point in using the wiki.

 However, documentation like getting the project run (like a users manual) could be put on the wiki, of course.